 Experiment

-Experiments are attempts to reach a specific objective based on hypothesis by using a pipeline.
+Experiments are attempts to reach a specific objective based on a hypothesis by using a pipeline.
+They are used to test your pipelines and train machine learning models before scheduling them with a Trigger.

 Running a pipeline